Buying a French Press – Picking the Right One

-Even though there are more options, I still believe of all the coffee equipment decisions to make, selecting a French Press is one of the easiest to make.
-For this article, I divided French Press users into four distinct groups: The Road Warrior, The Traveler, Glass Fans, and Stainless Steel Fans.
+Even though there are more options, I believe selecting a French Press is one of the easiest coffee equipment decisions.
+For this article, I divided French Press users into four groups: The Road Warrior, The Traveler, Glass Fans, and Stainless Steel Fans.

-For about a decade I brewed with the French Press almost exclusively.
-I had two different French Press brewers at home.
-One was a larger French Press that I used when guests came over.
-I also had a smaller one that was my day-to-day workhorse.
-I also kept a cheap French Press at my desk for when I brewed coffee at the office.
+For about a decade, I brewed almost exclusively with the French Press.
+I had two different French Press brewers at home: a larger one that I used when guests came over and a smaller one that was my day-to-day workhorse.
+I also kept a cheap French Press at my desk for brewing coffee at the office.

 Despite their differences, the coffee they brewed tasted pretty much the same.
-What I learned after brewing a few thousand times with various French Press brewers is that as long as the filter seal was tight, no one French Press made better coffee than the next.
+After brewing a few thousand times with various French Press brewers, I learned that as long as the filter seal was tight, no one French Press made better coffee than the next.
 Using better coffee, having a more consistent grind, or changing your coffee to water ratio will be vastly more important.
-So if you already have a working French Press and you don’t like the results, head over to the Troubleshooting French Press Coffee article first before pulling out your credit card to buy a new brewer.
+So, if you already have a working French Press and don’t like the results, head over to the Troubleshooting French Press Coffee article before pulling out your credit card to buy a new brewer.

 #1 The Road Warrior

 For the Road Warrior, seek out an all-in-one French Press travel mug.
-You brew the coffee right in the mug.
-Pretty slick.
-A good one will fit in the drink holder of your car.
-I used to dislike these brewers because the seals were never that great and some of the coffee would over-extract and then the rebel grounds would escape up into the coffee.
-The next thing I know I’m spitting out coffee grounds.
+You brew the coffee right in the mug, which is pretty slick.
+A good one will fit in your car’s drink holder.
+I used to dislike these brewers because the seals were never that great.
+Some of the coffee would over-extract, and then the rebel grounds would escape up into the coffee.
+The next thing I know, I’m spitting out coffee grounds.

 Fortunately, Bodum has solved the problem.
-They have a travel French Press that not only keeps the grounds down but also keeps the coffee warm.
-Just be sure to use the recipe provided and not to overload it with too much ground coffee.
+They have a travel French Press that keeps the grounds down and the coffee warm.
+Just be sure to use the provided recipe and not overload it with too much ground coffee.

 *Bodum Insulated Stainless-Steel Travel French Press Coffee and Tea Mug